-For the year ended December 31, 2018, E-L Corporate had net loss on investments of \$206 million compared with a net gain of \$544 million in 2017.
-The pre-tax total return on investments was negative 2% in 2018 compared to a pre-tax total return of 14% in the prior year.
-The pre-tax total return for investments in Canada and U.S. was approximately nil for the year with negative returns in other significant geographic regions.
-Investments in emerging markets and European countries including the United Kingdom were detractors to these investment returns for 2018.
+For the year ended December 31, 2019, E-L Corporate had a net gain on investments of \$646 million compared to a loss of \$206 million for the comparable period in 2018 resulting in a positive pre-tax total return on investments of 17% in 2019 compared to a pre-tax total return of negative 2% in the prior year.
+For the year ended December 31, 2019 the portfolio earned investment returns of 20% in Canada and the U.S., 15% in Europe and 11% in other geographic regions, which includes investments in Japan and emerging markets.